Ethab83/MundoPrints-NextGen/vault/overview.md

 ## Timeframe and Milestones

-- By March 10th, we plan on receiving the existing codebase for the old website.
+- **March 10th**: recieve the existing codebase for the old website.
 This will be our next big milestone as it will mark the start of our implementation phase.
     - We initially received the website on March 6th.
 However there were many limitations with the subscription plan, so after researching possible solutions and deciding that purchasing a higher-tier subscription through WP India.
 It wasn’t until March 22nd when we received access to the final website.
-- By March 20th, we plan on completing R&D for the existing API’s and databases used, so that we can easily integrate them onto the new website.
+- **March 20th**: complete R&D for the existing integrations/plugins used, so that we can easily integrate them onto the new website.
     - We were able to research the existing WP plugins by this deadline, though there are extra plugins we have added and have just one more plugin to research.
-- By April 25th, we plan on having a MVP for MundoCards.
+- **April 25th**: produce a MVP for MundoCards.